ionic-team/ionic-docs/versioned_docs/version-v5/developer-resources/courses.md

 by Simon Grimm

 Learn Ionic with step-by-step video courses & quick wins from one of the Ionic community leaders.
 Covers beginner, intermediate and advanced topics.
-Get access to a community of developers just like you.
+Get access to a community of developers like you.

 ### [Ionic Framework: Tips, Tricks & Techniques](https://www.packtpub.com/mobile/ionic-framework-tips-tricks-and-techniques-video)